Pezebuike/demo-sales-invoice/README.md

-# Sales Invoice
+# Sales Invoce 2

-Progarm to calculate the produts added to a cart

-## How it works

-This calculate and print out this list of products added to a cart and the total price, and display it on a table
+code to calculate items added to acrt and print the sesult on table